 Dick became so violent and dangerous that the doctors and nurses at the Veterans Hospital took his body and tied his hands and feet to the bed so he would not escape.

-For all intensive purposes he was insane.
-They might as well have placed him in a straight jacket like they do to those insane at mental hospitals in the US.
+For all intents and purposes, he was insane.
+They might as well have placed him in a strait jacket like they do to those insane at mental hospitals in the US.
 But in the United States, a man that serves in the army gets medical treatment for little cost when he or she goes to what is known as a Veterans Hospital.
-So with that being said they don’t seem place men that are insane in a straight jacket.
-Instead I learned quickly that they tie their bodies to their beds.
+So, with that being said they don’t seem place men that are insane in a strait jacket.
+Instead, I learned quickly that they tie their bodies to their beds.

 Darlene said I would see a man tied to his bed bound by hands and feet.
 I would see the chair in front of her father’s bed where her mother would sit for months; and I do mean months of hoping that he would get his sanity back and be able to recognize her.
 She said he would not know me as he certainly did not know her or his own wife.
 Darlene says that all he talks about is the Nazis coming to take him away and he will beg you to undo the ropes so he could escape.
 Frightening to hear but I told her I would still visit him anyway.

 When I went to the front desk of the hospital, they told me he was on the 7th floor, and they gave me his room number.
 I went there after work.
 As I opened the door of his hospital room, I saw ten hospital beds to the left side of the room.
 There was nothing to the right of the room but a long wall.
 In the middle of the room only one bed was occupied and that was occupied by Dick Martin.